elgene1515/Gene-Personal-Web/README.md

-# genepersonalweb

-# About Gene-Personal-Web
 Hi!
-I'm Gene, I created this project to serve as my personal website to showcases my skills, projects, experience, and professional identity.
+I'm Gene, I created this project to serve as my personal website.
 This may be used as a reference for future job applications, networking, and to highlight my professional journey.

+# About Gene-Personal-Web
+This project showcases my skills, projects, experience, and professional identity.

 This template should help get you started developing with Vue 3 in Vite.